CristianOu/System-Integration-hand-ins/README.md

 # Systems-Integrations-hand-ins

 1. File formats bonanza!
-Create new files in at least these formats: text, xml, yaml, json, csv.
+\nCreate new files in at least these formats: text, xml, yaml, json, csv.
 You decide the content.
 Create scripts that can read and parse the files in 2 programming languages of your choice.